 Existing telecommunications sites, shown on the Existing and Potential Wireless Communications Sites Map (Map 1), are encouraged to be used for new telecommunications facilities and are considered part of the "Telecommunications Facilities Requirement Areas".
-New telecommunications facilities proposed at existing facilities may be considered to be consistent with the Comprehensive Plan-depending on the Planning Director's determination of the need for public review, pursuant to Section 15.2-2232 of the Virginia Code.
-Public review and comment will take place for expansion of the County's public safety radio system.
+New telecommunications facilities proposed at existing facilities may be considered to be consistent with the Comprehensive Plan - depending on the Planning Director's determination of the need for public review, pursuant to Section 15.2-2232 of the Virginia Code.
+Public facility review will take place for expansion of the County's public safety radio system, including but not limited to increases in height to the existing public safety radio towers, adding antennas to a high-rise building or other existing tower, or a new facility with a 100-foot tower that does not provide collocation opportunities for other users.